DENVER COALITION ADDRESSES HOUSING DILEMMA; ISSUES 10-POINT ACTION PLAN.

 - Identify a single point of management, coordination, and contact for all strategies impacting those without permanent shelter.
 This role is critical to ensuring that individual activities and strategies work effectively within an overarching program.

-- Identify, select, and garner neighborhood support for newly initiated Safe Outdoor Spaces (SOS) to transition those sleeping on Denver’s streets from unsanctioned to sanctioned locations.
+- Select and garner neighborhood support for newly-initiated Safe Outdoor Spaces (SOS) in all City Council districts to transition those sleeping on Denver’s streets from unsanctioned to sanctioned locations.

-- Make public properties available for SOS sites; advocate for these locations through the City Council approval process.
+- Make additional, publicly-owned properties available for SOS sites; advocate for these locations through the City Council approval process.

 - Support the development and implementation of other forms of innovative approaches to delivering shelter, such as tiny home villages.